Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Okay.

-The rapper's gunned down during an attempted robbery.
+The rap was gunned down during an attempted robbery while the pair were dining together.

-Senna Wang who shares a toddler daughter with the late artist, wrote a lengthy caption in which he touched on how solid the relationship was before the shooting and the trauma she has experienced.
+Sina Wang, who shares a toddler daughter with the late artist, wrote a lengthy caption in which she touched on how solid the relationship was before the shooting and the trauma she has experienced following.

-Following my man had gave him his self to God, did a complete 360.
+My man had gave his self to God, did a complete 360.

 I was finally letting the past go and letting him show up as his changed self.